 While gains in the stock market and the economy have led some companies with stock trading apps to believe their employees are also recovering financially, that’s not the case.
 According to most research, many employees are struggling financially and the stress associated with it is taking its toll, as well.

 Employees are stressed out from financial concerns and they admit it distracts them at work.
 Non-traditional voluntary benefits that directly or indirectly improve employees’ financial wellness are the ones that more employers will offer and the ones in which more employees will participate.

 4. Financial education is a new direction for non-traditional voluntary benefits and employers will take a more active role in improving financial literacy.

 Because employers are now realizing the impact that financially stressed employees who are distracted at work have on their bottom line, they are taking a more active role in financial wellness education for their workers.
 But this isn’t your grandparents’ definition of financial education.

 Typically, financial education has meant saving, retirement planning and employee benefits education.
-These are important, but a comprehensive financial education program has much more.
+These are important, but a comprehensive financial education program that includes modern methods such as how to buy cryptocurrency and the like has much more.
 In 2015, look for employers to take a more active role in improving financial literacy by offering non-traditional voluntary benefits that provide tools and programs that not only educate, but also help in the short-term and change behavior.